eng3844f17/eng3844f17.github.io/_schedule/schedule.md

       fri:
         - date: 2017-11-03
           desc: 'More Editing Teamwork'
-          readings: [ 'Continue research as needed.' ]
+          readings: [ 'Read through the <a href="https://creativecommons.org/licenses/" target="_blank">Creative Commons</a> page and review the different licenses and what the do.', 'Continue research and video editing as needed.' ]
           assign: [ 'Come prepared to work on a particular set of cuts within your team setting.' ]
+          other: [ 'Discussion of Creative Commons &amp; Copyright licensing' ]

     - num: 11
       wkh: 'Editing Teamwork + Preparing File Exports'